 Our budget rooms with "shared bath" are compact, and best-suited for younger travelers.
 The lavatory/showers for these rooms for budget-minded travelers are in the historic ATCO.

-We have two long-time Native housekeepers who work hard to keep our facilities clean and well-stocked with items you would expect to find in a lodge, such as coffee in each room, fresh towels, and, of course, fresh linen.
+We have one long-time Native housekeeper plus one other local who works hard to keep our facilities clean and well-stocked with items you would expect to find in a lodge, such as coffee in each room, fresh towels, and, of course, fresh linen.

 In keeping with an old tradition, our lodge offers the best value in the Copper Valley for overnight accommodations.
 You will always find the best prices here.